Long-time soliton dynamics via a coarse-grained space-time method: Modification of vortex dynamics due to biased boundary conditions

 \section{Modification of vortex dynamics due to biased boundary conditions}

 Figs.\,\ref{fig:verylongtime_bareJJ_biasedboundary}a, \ref{fig:verylongtime_bareJJ_biasedboundary}b, and \ref{fig:verylongtime_bareJJ_biasedboundary}c show the results for $\varphi$, $\phi_t$, and $\phi_x$ with $\eta=0.002$ and $\xi=0.006$.
 We observe a gradual speeding up of the soliton over time.
-This is because every time the soliton collides with a boundary where $\eta$ and $\xi$ are non-zero, it is in contact with an externally injected current and a magnetic field that either add to or decrease its kinetic energy depending on the relative orientation of the current of the (anti)vortex with these boundary effects.
+This is because every time the soliton collides with a boundary where $\eta$ and $\xi$ are non-zero, it is in contact with an externally injected current and a magnetic field that either adds to or decreases its kinetic energy depending on the relative orientation of the current of the (anti)vortex with these boundary effects.
 For the parameters chosen for the simulations in Figs.\,\ref{fig:verylongtime_bareJJ_biasedboundary}a-c, after each round-trip (i.e. after colliding with the boundary on both ends) the soliton obtains a small additional energy and speeds up.
-However, the acceleration decreases over time as the circulating current of the (anti)vortex approaches the same velocity as the boundary current.
+With each subsequent round trip, the velocity of the (anti)vortex approaches that of the boundary current.
+As this happens, the (anti)vortex speeds up by less and less with each collision.
 In total, the dynamics shown in Fig.\,\ref{fig:verylongtime_bareJJ_biasedboundary}a-c has 453 collisions with the boundaries, covering a total distance slightly greater than 18875 times its original size.
 To compare with the vortex dynamics in Figs.\,\ref{fig:verylongtime_laststep_DEC_euler_CN} in the main text, where we have the same initial conditions and parameters except that $\eta=\xi=0$, the fluxon only collides 278 times with the boundary.